couchbase/couchbase-lite-core/Networking/BLIP/docs/Async.md

 ### Providing an Error Result

 Any Async value (regardless of its type parameter) can resolve to an error instead of a result.
-You can store one by calling `setError()` on the provider.
-The parameter can be either a `C4Error` or a `std::exception`.
+You can store one by calling `setError(C4Error)` on the provider.

  If the code producing the value throws an exception, you can catch it and set it as the result with `setError()`.